 I wondered what more I could to do test her.
-I remembered some of the tests that Gary uses on his DVDs, such as ending a demonstration of someone who's afraid of public speaking by having him give a speech to the other workshop participants.
+I remembered some of the tests from EFT DVDs, such as ending a demonstration of someone who’s afraid of public speaking by having him give a speech to the other workshop participants.

 I asked Claire if she’d be willing to turn toward the whole class and tell them she could be big.
 That brought up another aspect, she said she couldn’t.
 I asked her if she could tell just me that she could be big, and she tapped and whispered, “Dawson, I can be big,” over and over again, her voice getting stronger.
 Then, spontaneously, she turned to the class, and said to everyone,” I can be big!”
 I asked her to stand up and say it, and she began to enthusiastically proclaim, “I can be big!”